binarykitchen/find-remove/README.md

 * options - currently two properties are supported:
     * files - can be a string or an array of files you want to delete within `dir`. also `*.*` is allowed here if you want to remove all files (but not directories).
     * extensions - this too, can be a string or an array of file extenstions you want to delete within `dir`
+    * ignore - useful to exclude some files. again, can be a string or an array of file names you do NOT want to delete within `dir`

 when no options are given, are undefined or null, then everything including directories are removed as if there were no filters.